 The following attachments are compulsory:

-- 1 Statement of purpose – present your reasons for wanting to attend a summer course abroad (only 1 SoP for all application choices, max 1 A4)
+- 1 Statement of purpose – present your reasons for wanting to attend a summer course abroad in connection to your current studies and/or future career (only 1 SoP for all application choices, max 1 A4)

 - CV (max 1 A4)